inkibit/holonspace-multiplayer-start-project/README.md

 ![image](https://user-images.githubusercontent.com/1101918/203059965-3edab5d4-4e68-4400-a217-8ea6a2cea6f1.png)

-## Install Oculus Integration Unity package
+## Install Oculus Integration SDK Unity package
 We'll be using an older version of Oculus Integration package as we know it is compatible with Holonspace.
 You can try other versions but it may be unreliable.
 - Download v42.0 of the Oculus Integration package https://developer.oculus.com/downloads/package/unity-integration/42.0